 Trademarks and Licensing

-At Carolina, 100% of the net proceeds from the licensing program is used to help fund need-based and merit-based scholarships.
+At Carolina, 100% of the net proceeds from the licensing program helps fund need-based and merit-based scholarships.

 Since UNC-Chapel Hill was established, and as traditions began and evolved, a variety of logos (symbols or designs), verbiage (words, names, phrases or groups of letters), and landmarks came to signify the University.